 For first-time registrations of imported cosmetics, the following steps apply:

 Determining the Cosmetic Categories: The applicant must first identify the specific category under which the final product and its variants fall.
 Variants refer to product variations such as colors, shades, flavors, or fragrances, but do not include differences in pack sizes.
-Proper classification is critical as it dictates the regulatory requirements, applicable standards, documentation, and government fees for cosmetic registration.
 The CDSCO has provided a list of approximately 80 categories for the classification of imported cosmetic products in India.

 Application and Document Submission: In the next step, the appointed Indian agents shall submit the import registration application in Form COS-1 along with necessary documents through the SUGAM Portal of CDSCO.
-A single application can cover the import of one or multiple cosmetic products from the same manufacturer if they are produced in the same factory (or multiple factories working conjointly).
-However, if the applicant seeks to import the same brand belonging to different manufacturers, separate applications must be submitted for each, along with the respective fees.
+A single application can cover the import of one or more cosmetic products from the same manufacturer if they are produced in a single factory or in multiple factories operating conjointly as one manufacturing unit.
+However, if the applicant seeks to import the same brand belonging to different manufacturers, he needs to submit separate application for each manufacturer and must pay separate fees.

 No. | Particulars | Applicable Fees (USD) |